Songs & Smiles: a guide for parents and guardians

 - If your child is crawling or walking, feel free to let them explore the room and make new friends (as long as you’re close at hand).
 Watching interactions between your child and the new people they meet can be a lovely experience.

 - Some parents/guardians offer residents the chance to interact with their child by shaking hands, giving a 'high five' to a toddler, stroking a baby's head and so forth.
-However, there is absolutely no requirement to let anyone touch your child, and any interactions that do take place should be guided by your own and your child's comfort levels.
+However, there is absolutely no requirement to let anyone do so, and any interactions that do take place should be guided by your own and your child's comfort levels.

 - The more often people come to Songs & Smiles, the more rewarding they tend to find it.
 Friendships are built over the weeks and residents enjoy watching the children grow and develop.